 VMI Construction May Impact Your Visit to Lexington

-Significant construction projects continue through the 2020-2021 academic year and may impact traffic and parking on the post of Virginia Military Institute as well as downtown Lexington.
+Construction projects continue through 2023 and may impact traffic and parking on the post of Virginia Military Institute as well as downtown Lexington.

 Ongoing projects include:

 Superintendent’s Quarters— A renovation of the Superintendent’s Quarters, the most far-reaching in over 25 years, began over the summer, with the intent of upgrading the historic home’s electrical, mechanical, and plumbing systems, plus painting and other home maintenance tasks.